A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - KTVZ

 Leidy Luna Villalba, the children’s 23-year-old nanny, was also identified as a victim by Miami-Dade officials.
 Paraguay’s government had previously said it was providing support for her family.

-The family was staying at the building while in the US to receive Covid-19 vaccines, Paraguay’s ministry of external relations previously told CNN en Español.
+The family was staying at the building on the 10th floor of the Champlain Towers’ South while in the US to receive Covid-19 vaccines, Paraguay’s ministry of external relations previously told CNN en Español.

-In a statement, the ministry said President Mario Abdo Benítez would travel to the United States.
+Anna Sophia Pettengill Lopez Moreira, 6, and her sister Alexia Maria Pettengill Lopez Moreira, 9, were both recovered on July 7 and identified publicly Sunday.
+The girls were the last two members of their family to be identified.

+Their brother, 3-year-old Luis Vicente Pettengill Lopez Moreira III — the youngest victim in the collapse — was recovered on July 7 and identified Friday.

 Vishal Patel, 42, and Bhavna Patel, 36